Fixed Income

 Muni Index Performance: Positive Returns

-The Bloomberg Muni Index returned 1.24% in October, the best October return since 1995, while the Bloomberg Muni High Yield Index increased +1.00%.
-The decrease in rates at the long end of the curve has led to positive performance for both indices.
+The Bloomberg Muni Index returned 0.94% in January, while the Bloomberg Muni High Yield Index increased by 0.98%.
 All credit ratings (AAA–BBB) saw positive performance within investment grade munis.

 Credit Research Spotlight